 Q&A on HPV with Dr. Iain Morgan

-In honor of January as Cervical Cancer Awareness Month, VCU Massey Cancer Center expert Iain Morgan, Ph.D., answered some frequently asked questions about the human papillomavirus (HPV), which, according to the Centers for Disease Control and Prevention (CDC), is the main cause of cervical cancer.
+In this Q&A, VCU Massey Cancer Center expert Iain Morgan, Ph.D., answers some frequently asked questions about the human papillomavirus (HPV), which, according to the Centers for Disease Control and Prevention (CDC), is the main cause of cervical cancer.
 HPV affects both men and women and is the most common sexually transmitted infection.
 Morgan, who is a member of Massey’s Cancer Molecular Genetics research program as well as the director of the VCU Philips Institute for Oral Health Research and a professor and chair of oral and craniofacial molecular biology at VCU, explains the virus, its vaccine and what you can do to prevent infection and decrease your risk of cervical cancer.

 What is HPV and who is at risk of contracting it?

 HPV (human papillomavirus) is a family of viruses consisting of double-stranded DNA.
 There are over 100 types of HPV that cause diseases ranging from simple hand and plantar warts to genital warts and several cancers, including cervical, anal, vulvar, head and neck cancer.
 The viruses that cause cancer are called high-risk HPV (HR-HPV).
 Everyone is at risk of being infected with HPV, and high-risk viruses that cause cervical cancer such as HPV16 and HPV18 are transmitted during sexual intercourse.
 It should be stressed that even if a couple remains monogamous for life, the woman is still at risk of developing cervical cancer.

 How do I know if I have HPV?